 Data on the Mackenzie Mountains non-resident and non-resident alien harvest is collected annually by the Department of Environment and Climate Change in cooperation with each of the eight licenced outfitters.
-Here harvest records are compiled to assess non-resident harvest demand, harvest numbers, and success rates between 2022 in comparison to previous years (1991-2021).
-Measurements of harvested species, hunter observations, and harvest-based sampling submissions are examined to assess indexes of abundance, population trends, demographics, and wildlife health across several big game species harvested in the Mackenzie Mountain outfitter areas.
+Here harvest records are compiled to assess non-resident harvest demand, harvest numbers, and success rates between 2018-2021 in comparison to previous years (1991-2017).
+Measurements of harvested species, hunter observations, and harvest-based sampling submissions are examined to assess indexes of abundance, population trends, demographics, and wildlife health across several big game species harvested in the Mackenzie Mountain outfitter zones.

-Across all game species, harvest in 2022 did not vary substantially from the previous five years and have begun to return to pre-pandemic levels.
-The pandemic-related travel restrictions prevented an outfitting season in 2020, and resulted in an abbreviated season in 2021 as travel restrictions relaxed as the hunting season began.
+Across all game species, harvest in 2018 and 2019 did not vary substantially from the previous five years.
+While the pandemic-related lack of travel prohibited an outfitting season in 2020, the 2021 season only saw a small reduction in harvest as travel restrictions relaxed after the hunting season began.
+Additionally, 2021 was the first year on record where the majority of outfitter clients were non-resident Canadians due to tighter restrictions on international travel.

 Comparisons of numbers of Dall's sheep (Ovis dalli) observations per hunter day (i.e., catch per unit effort) and composition, largely reflected population trends and demographics seen in long-term study areas monitored using systematic surveys in the Sahtú and Beaufort Delta administrative regions.
-This indicates that voluntary hunter observation data may be a valuable tool for assessing populations of wildlife over a large geographic and difficult to monitor area if enough observations are submitted.
+This indicates that voluntary hunter observation data may be a valuable tool for assessing populations of wildlife over a large geographic and difficult to monitor area.

-The use of hunter observations to understand trends and demographics with other big game species in the Mackenzie Mountains was examined but a lack of systematic monitoring and limited observations for some species precluded us from validating this data as a monitoring tool.
-Nevertheless, these data provide valuable insight into observed trends and demographics of populations that are costly to monitor and difficult to access.
+Using hunter observations, trends and demographics of big game species in the Mackenzie Mountains were examined, however, a lack of systematic monitoring for some species and limited observations for some species precluded us from validating this data as a monitoring tool.
+Nevertheless, these data provide valuable insight into trends and demographics of populations that are costly to monitor and difficult to access.